 Florida College has a 132-acre campus but most of its activities are conducted on the main campus, a 15-acre tract in the eastern part of Temple Terrace.
 The William F. Chatlos building is located immediately south of Hutchinson Memorial Auditorium in the south end of the campus near Bullard Parkway and the Hillsborough River.
 The first floor of this building houses the College Library.
 The administrative offices of the College are on the second floor of the Chatlos Building.
-Faculty offices are in the Akin Building, Business Building, Education Building, Hailey-King Building, and Dicus Hall.
+Faculty offices are in the Stulgis-Akin Science Building, Business Building, Education Building, Hailey-King Building, and Dicus Hall.
 The College operates a bookstore, housed in the library-administrative complex.
 The historic 1920s Student Center building is located in the center of the campus.
-The Student Center houses the mailroom, yearbook rooms, Office of Admissions and Retention Services, Student Financial Aid, Advising Office, and other student-oriented facilities.
+The Student Center currently houses the mailroom and yearbook rooms.
 Dining facilities are provided in the Henderson Dining Hall, constructed in 1984.